Old School House

 Somerset

-Regional Award Winner 2024 - Royal Institute of British Architects (RIBA)
+South West Award Winner 2024 Royal Institute of British Architects

-Regional Award Winner 2024 - Royal Institute of British Architects (RIBA)
+South West Award Winner 2024 Royal Institute of British Architects

 ‘Immaculate detailing and beautiful craftsmanship are evident throughout this project, showcasing a meticulous attention to detail.’